target/consensource-docs/content/docs/Overview/_index.md

 **Permissioned systems** aim to solve these two problems of efficiency and control.
 ConsenSource uses [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth), an enterprise DLT, to provide an additional layer of security and access control by allowing for _on-chain governance_.

 In practice, this means that all members of the network must reach consensus around which new actors are allowed to join the network, the types of actions they can perform, and more.
-A permissioned DLT lets ConsenSource use a more efficient consensus algorithms ([more info here](test.com)) because there is a base level of trust between participants in the network.
+A permissioned DLT lets ConsenSource use a more efficient consensus algorithms ([more info here - todo](test.com)) because there is a base level of trust between participants in the network.

+{{< alert title="Takeaway">}}
-{{< alert >}}ConsenSource uses a _permissioned_ DLT to provide both greater efficiency, and control of the network.{{< /alert >}}
+ConsenSource uses a _permissioned_ DLT to provide both greater efficiency, and control, of the network.
+{{< /alert >}}

 ### Why Use DLT?

 #### Benefits

+- _Enhanced Trust_
+  - In a centralized database solution, all parties must trust the owner of the database - in situations with potentially untrusted participants, this is often not practical.
+    DLT enforces trust by enabling all parties to share an immutable and complete record of all transactions that occur in the network.
+- _Distributed Responsibility_
+  - Rather than a single party bearing the burden of maintaing and running a centralized database, DLT allows multiple parties to collaboratively maintain a ledger of transactions.
+- _Improved Efficiency_
+  - The process of manually reconciling multiple ledgers, between multiple parties, is time consuming, expensive, and error prone.
+By sharing a single digital ledger, all parties recieve more accurate data while performing less work.

 #### Tradeoffs